qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 * The :guilabel:`Composition` tab allows you to set paper size, orientation, the page background, number of pages and print quality for the output file in dpi.
 Furthermore, you can also activate the |checkbox| :guilabel:`Print as raster` checkbox.
-This means all elements will be rastered before printing or saving as PostScript or PDF.
+This means all items will be rastered before printing or saving as PostScript or PDF.
   In this tab, you can also customize settings for grid and smart guides.
-* The :guilabel:`Item Properties` tab displays the properties for the selected item element.
-Click the |mActionSelect| :sup:`Select/Move item` icon to select an element (e.g., legend, scale bar or label) on the canvas.
-Then click the :guilabel:`Item Properties` tab and customize the settings for the selected element.
+* The :guilabel:`Item Properties` tab displays the properties for the selected item item.
+Click the |mActionSelect| :sup:`Select/Move item` icon to select an item (e.g., legend, scale bar or label) on the canvas.
+Then click the :guilabel:`Item Properties` tab and customize the settings for the selected item.
 * The :guilabel:`Atlas generation` tab allows you to enable the generation of an atlas for the current Composer and gives access to its parameters.
 * Finally, you can save your print composition with the |mActionFileSave| :sup:`Save Project` button.